DanialArab/LLM/Pair programming with an LLM/readme.md

       This will fix the bug and the list will be printed in order.

+The bug was nicely identified but the provided code is not quite right: before 'while' there is a print statement which may generate an error when the node is null.

 if I change the temperature to 0.7:

       completion = generate_text(